-Remember when, many years ago, probably in your early teens, you would play games that were unlike like the games you watch on TV today, – jumping ropes, hand joggling stones, dodging softballs aimed at you?
+Remember when, many years ago, probably in your early teens, you would play games that were unlike like the games you watch on TV today, – jumping ropes, hand joggling stones, dodging being shot at?
 I bet you do – because it is an unforgettable experience of bonding with friends, exchanging cultural pleasantries, and growing old together with the people that matter.
 But I can also bet that that’s all you remember – a faint memory of the intricacies and dynamics of these traditional sports now looms.
 This may not be your fault.
 These games are gradually being extinct – which means we are losing a great chance of living our culture, bonding over what matters and growing old with the people that mean the most to us.
 I can understand if the memory is blurry.
 I remember shooting the ball at someone while they avoid being shot at.
 That’s all.
-And I am here thinking, is that all that made it fun – because I am still having a moment of my life with the memories from P.S Meluf during the short breaks.
+And am here thinking, is that all that made it fun – because I am still having a moment of my life with the memories from P.S Meluf during the short breaks.

 I remember connecting with my friends on Facebook and the first thing we remember wasn’t anyone being the smartest or the cleanest, neither was it any of the subjects we sat in class together and studied but the games we played during the short break.
 They were the reason we would want to come to school the next day and not the Math or Geography.
 Don’t get me wrong – studying these subjects was important and great but the motivation to come to a fun environment was also very important.